lhqing/ALLCools/_sources/start/input_files.md

 ### Relationships between these file formats
-The ALLC files are generated from sequencing data, the MCDS and MCAD files are then generated from a set of ALLC files (usually, thousands of cells coming from the same experiment).
+The ALLC files are generated from sequencing data, the MCDS and MCAD files are then generated from a set of ALLC files (usually, thousands of single-cell ALLC files coming from the same experiment).
 The MCDS or MCAD files are the starting point of cell-level analysis.

 ```{figure} ./data_model.png
 ---